 Is a Pomsky really the right pet for you, and can you handle such a dog for the long term?

-To help you get some clear answers to these questions, I’ve put together a list with seven important things you need to know before buying a Pomsky.
+To help you get some clear answers to these questions, I’ve put together a list of seven essential things you need to know before buying a Pomsky.

 Intelligence and trainability

 These dogs are very intelligent, but they inherit their parents’ temperaments and can be significantly harder to train than other dogs.